Rules for California Agents for Service of Process

 California Registered Agent Search

 In some situations, you might want to know the name of the Registered Agent that represents another California LLC.
 If you do, you can search the business database of the California Secretary of State, as these will often provide details of a specific business’s Registered Agent.

 If the CA Registered Agent isn’t available from the searchable business registry, contact the California Secretary of State requesting the information.

-The Problems Caused When You Don’t Appoint a California Registered Agent Service
+What Happens If You Don’t Appoint a Registered Agent in California?

 What happens if you choose not to assign or provide details of a Registered Agent to the California Secretary of State?
 There are several possible ramifications, including: